 Cars and Guitars?
 Read on.
 George said: “All things must pass.”
 Dylan said: “Do not go gentle into that good night …. rage, rage against the dying of the light.”
 And Robert and Eric were “standing at the crossroads.”

-Methinks that Citroën needs to work out whether their wheels align with George or Dylan whilst parked at that that very prescient intersection, considering their future.
+I think that Citroën needs to work out whether their wheels align with George or Dylan whilst parked at that very prescient intersection, considering their future.

 Let me digress briefly before again merging back into the main lane.